Generative AI Search

 Generative Engine Optimization (GEO): SEO for the AI Era

-By definition, “GEO” means optimizing your content to boost its visibility in AI-driven search engines like ChatGPT, Google’s SGE, Bing Chat, or other answer bots.
+By definition, “GEO” means optimizing your content to boost its visibility in AI-driven search engines like ChatGPT, Google’s Gemini, Perplexity, or major AI Platforms.
 Instead of just appeasing Google’s algorithm, you’re also ensuring that an AI model knows about your brand and trusts your content enough to include it when generating answers.
-One industry expert calls it “SEO for the AI era” – because the goal is similar (increase your brand visibility), but the audience is different (AI models and their users).
+One industry expert calls it “SEO for the AI era”, because the goal is similar (increase your brand visibility), but the audience is different (AI models and their users).

 Structured Data and Metadata: Using schema markup and well-organized metadata to help AI understand your content.
 Just like good SEO includes structured data for Google’s crawlers, GEO emphasizes structure that AI models (and the web services feeding them) can parse.
 If your page clearly labels a recipe’s ingredients or a product’s specs in schema, an AI answer engine can incorporate those details more confidently.